 How Waitlisting Works?

-- All scheduled class sections have waitlists, which are based on the size of the class.
+- All scheduled class sections have waitlists, based on the size of the class.
+You can monitor your position on the waitlist via your MyCSULB Student Center.

-- You can waitlist for a maximum of 10 units, provided that each course’s waitlist is not already full.
-(Note: waitlisted units are included toward your enrollment unit limit.)
+- You can waitlist for a maximum of 5 units.
+(Important note: waitlisted units are included toward your enrollment unit limit and the waitlist does not check for time conflicts with your other courses.)

 - You must meet any requisites for the class before you can be placed on the waitlist, e.g., course pre-requisites, section co-requisites, major and class level restrictions.
-See Search for Classes/Browse Catalog at MyCSULB.
+See Search for Classes/Browse Catalog in your Student Center.

-- If a seat becomes available, the student highest on the waitlist will get the seat (subject to the restrictions below).
+- If a seat becomes available, the student highest on the waitlist will be enrolled, subject to the restrictions below.

-- If you are moved from the waitlist into the class, you will only receive email notification if you have specified a preferred email address in your Student Center/Personal Information at MyCSULB.
+- If you are moved from the waitlist into the class, you will be sent email notification if you have specified a preferred email address in your Student Center/Personal Information at MyCSULB.

 - There is no guarantee you will be moved off a waitlist and enrolled in a class.
-Approximately 1-2 weeks prior to the beginning of classes, the process to move students from the waitlist runs for the final time.
-Students unable to be moved into classes at the conclusion of this process are removed from the waitlists, then all waitlists are purged.
-Instructors are not required to add students who were previously on a waitlist.
+Approximately 1-2 weeks prior to the beginning of classes, the process to move students from the waitlist runs for the final time, then all waitlists are purged.
+Instructors are not required to add students who were previously on the waitlist.

 - You are already enrolled in another section of the same course.
 Do not use waitlisting to try to get into another section of a course in which you are already enrolled, as you will not be moved from the waitlist if space becomes available.
-You will need to choose whether to take a chance and place yourself on the waitlist of the full section in the hope space becomes available or remain enrolled in the section you have already scheduled.
+You need to choose whether to take a chance and place yourself on the waitlist of the full section or remain enrolled in the current section.

-If you cannot be moved from the waitlist, for either of the reasons given above, you will be skipped and the next student considered.
+If you cannot be moved from the waitlist, you will be skipped and the next student considered.
 You will not be reconsidered until the next time space becomes available in the class.